TzurSoffer/WindowsPasswordBypasser/README.md

 **IMPORTANT NOTE**: This only works on machines with a local account; if you use an account connected to Microsoft, this will not work!

-## Note for pico-ducky
-You might have to remove the following line as its not supported by the pico-ducky, but worry, the code should work just fine without it. ```EXTENSION PASSIVE_WINDOWS_DETECT```

 ### How it works:
 1. It reboots into safe mode
 2. It opens a cmd from safe mode